 Migrating from the RDS to the RDF-Active

-This page provides RDS project owners with the information they need to migrate data from RDS to RDF-Active.
+This page provides RDS project owners with the information they need to migrate data from the RDS system to the RDF-Active.

 Key differences between the RDS and the RDF-Active